Financing your Education

 Paris College of Art provides scholarships, the College Assistance Program (CAP), and graduate teaching opportunities (for MFA candidates) to eligible students with financial need and academic merit to help defray a portion of the cost of tuition.

-To help cover the rest of the tuition fee, we provide assistance to students in navigating how to obtain financial aid from other sources like Sallie Mae for US citizens, CSN for Swedish citizens, Erasmus + bank loans for Master’s Students from EU and partner countries, as well as other country’s governmental loan and scholarship programs.
+To help cover the rest of the tuition fee, we provide assistance to students in navigating how to obtain financial aid from other sources like Sallie Mae for US citizens, CSN for Swedish citizens, as well as other countries’ governmental loan and scholarship programs.

-Approximately 30% of PCA students receive financial assistance from the school and award packages on average cover approximately 30% of tuition.
+Approximately 30% of PCA students receive financial assistance from the school and award packages on average cover 30-50% of tuition.
 Applying for assistance is not difficult but does take time to fill out the forms correctly and to provide us with documentation of your financial situation.
-To receive the best possible package of financial assistance you should apply for PCA Financial Assistance as soon as you have submitted your application for admission.

 PCA Financial Assistance